redux-offline/redux-offline/docs/troubleshooting/offline-queue-trigger.md

 The offline queue will now dispatch immediatly when going online.

 ### Full story
 Sometimes you can experience the offline queue not triggering immediatly when coming back online.
-However it does trigger, as soon you do dispatch some other redux action.
+However it does trigger, as soon you dispatch some other redux action.

-This problem is caused by the your redux configuration not being set up 100% correctly.
+This problem is caused by your redux configuration not being set up 100% correctly.
 The good news is the fix is very simple.

 Below is a working redux configuration (but!)